k8snetworkplumbingwg/multus-cni/README.md

        valid_lft forever preferred_lft forever
  ```

+### An example using the SRIOV CNI plugin

+Another example of using a network configuration file can be found [here](https://github.com/egernst/multus-cni/blob/readme-updates/doc/sriov-conf-example.md)

 Having a CNI configuration file for Multus helps provide a default option for a cluster's networking.
 In the next section, we'll introduce CRD, an alternative option for creating and assigning networks to pods.